 Gifts that fit this trope tend to fall into one of two categories:

-The cliché gifts that "everyone" gives for certain events, such as ties for Fathers' Day, toasters for weddings, fruitcake for Christmas, etc. Often there's a scene with the recipient putting it with all the identical items from previous years/other givers.
+- The cliché gifts that "everyone" gives for certain events, such as ties for Fathers' Day, toasters for weddings, fruitcake for Christmas, etc. Often there's a scene with the recipient putting it with all the identical items from previous years/other givers.

-Gifts clearly chosen with little or no thought about what the recipient might like.
+- Gifts clearly chosen with little or no thought about what the recipient might like.
 This can range from quite nice but not suited to the personality (a pink frilly dress for the Tomboy) through decent but generic ("everyone's getting Enya CDs this year; they were on special") to What Were You Thinking? (dental floss.)
 Special bonus points if it's obviously just been picked out of the garbage or the neighbor's yard.
-Even more bonus points if the present is completely useless or even harmful to the recipient (giving a music player to a deaf man, giving a roasted ham to a Jewish woman, etc.)
+Even more bonus points if the present is completely useless, harmful or even spiteful to the recipient (giving a music player to a deaf man, giving a roasted ham to a Jewish woman, etc.)

 Monetary gifts generally don't count for this as the recipient can easily use money, unless it's obviously a last-second resort (crumpled, sticky dollar bills, say.)
 Likewise, gift certificates or cards are usually not this unless it's restricted to a service or store the recipient isn't likely to use. ("A $20 gift certificate to the Bouncing Baby Boutique.
 How nice.
 Have I mentioned lately that I'm childfree?")

 Often overlaps with My New Gift Is Lame

 .
 If the giver is especially confused they may give a Shoddy Knockoff Product